 Sumo are the two brothers Alex and Fred Sumi from Geneva.
-Founded more than 15 years ago as an electric soul project, Sumo released three albums and a lot of maxi singles and gained praise and recognition, especially in the house and dance scene in France and UK.
+Founded more than 15 years ago as a soul-funk-electro project, Sumo released five albums and a lot of maxi singles and gained praise and recognition, especially in the house and dance scene in France and UK.
 As a live band they have shared the stage with artists such as Faithless, Jamie Lidell or Gotan Project.
 Songs by Sumo are featured worldwide in radio stations (including BBC Gilles Peterson Worldwide and Nova) and were released on various compilations with Laurent Garnier and Moby.